 '''

 // This would reside in your BatchConfigurer implementation

 @Override

 protected JobRepository createJobRepository() throws Exception {

-JobRepositoryFactoryBean factory = new JobRepositoryFactoryBean();
+MapJobRepositoryFactoryBean factory = new MapJobRepositoryFactoryBean();

-factory.setDataSource(dataSource);

 factory.setTransactionManager(transactionManager);

-factory.setIsolationLevelForCreate("ISOLATION_REPEATABLE_READ");

 return factory.getObject();

 }

 '''

 Note that the in-memory repository is volatile and so does not allow restart between JVM instances.
 It also cannot guarantee that two job instances with the same parameters are launched simultaneously, and is not suitable for use in a multi-threaded Job, or a locally partitioned Step.
 So use the database version of the repository wherever you need those features.